jacobjones36/oldstartup/README.md

-Now lets hope that vs is cool too! why wont it let me commit? \n proof edit from git second edit on git baby!!
+Now lets hope that vs is cool too! why wont it let me commit? \n proof edit from git attemptint to edit line i just edited on git..:/